robotlem/odroidDMXdriver/README.md

 - Works with On-Board UART Ports

 ## Notes
-- tested successfully on an Odroid N2+ with Ubuntu Mate 20.04.5 LTS
+- Tested successfully on an Odroid N2+ with Ubuntu Mate 20.04.5 LTS